Loading...

 VI.
 Can we turn to the General Assembly, as the plenary UN organ, for a clarion call to set in motion a bold normative process for a “plenary concern”?
 What can we expect from the Summit of the Future 2024?

-The journal Environmental Policy and Law (EPL) and IOS Press are pleased to invite you to join this webinar.
+The Journal of Environmental Policy and Law (EPL) and IOS Press thanks everyone who could join to take part or watch this webinar.
+Please view the recording online!

 PROGRAM